whysmx/cursor-ai-downloads/README.md

 > Deepseek R1 and Deepseek v3 are supported in 0.45 and 0.44.
 > You can enable them in Settings > Models.
 We self-host these models in the US.

+### About Version 0.46.0

+> Some developers have already received update 0.46, though most haven't, so keep waiting.
+> For an early look at the changes, check out the information gathered below.
+> If we get a download link for the latest 0.46, we'll update it in as well.
+Stay tuned.

+#### 0.46.0 Changelog (unofficial)

+- New combined Chat/Composer
+- Shared context between Chat & Composer (Start in Ask / move to Agent)
+- Deepseek R1 thinking UI
+- MCP Server Config file .cursor/mcp.json
+- MCP YOLO (All or nothing it seems)
+- MCP Resources
+- New default theme
+- New settings layout (Rules & MCP)
+- New Context Picker
+- Add git commits to context
+- Add terminals to context
+- Smaller menu icons
+- Agent compatibility check
+- Visual indicator to show loaded rules

 ## Download Links History